A-Croshaw/Rubys-23/README.md

 * To clone the repository for download or use within your GitHub head-over to this [link](https://github.com/git-guides/git-clone)

 # **_Credits_**
-* I used [python.org](https://www.python.org/) for References for the Pyhton code and functionality
+* I used [python.org](https://www.python.org/) for References for the Pyhton code and functionality.

-* I used [w3schools](https://www.w3schools.com/python/default.asp) for References for the Pyhton code and functionality
+* I used [w3schools](https://www.w3schools.com/python/default.asp) for References for the Pyhton code and functionality.

+* I used [bootstrap V5.2.3](https://getbootstrap.com/) for References for the bootstrap styling and functionality.

-* I used [stackoverflow](https://stackoverflow.com/) for References for the Pyhton code and functionality
+* I used [stackoverflow](https://stackoverflow.com/) for References for the Pyhton code and functionality.

-* I Used [Django Docs](https://docs.djangoproject.com/en/5.0/) to the reference for the django code and functionality
+* I Used [Django Docs](https://docs.djangoproject.com/en/5.0/) to the reference for the django code and functionality.

+* I Used the Code Institute Project - Boutique Ado as a base and used the JavaScript funtionalility with in the site.